 - Bardoxolone methyl is currently in a Phase 3 (CATALYST) study for the treatment of CTD-PAH and a Phase 2 (LARIAT) study for the treatment of PH-ILD.
 It is also being studied in a Phase 2 trial (TSUBAKI) in Japan in patients with chronic kidney disease.
 Bardoxolone methyl is also in a Phase 2/3 study for the treatment of chronic kidney disease caused by Alport syndrome (CARDINAL).

-- Omaveloxolone is in a Phase 1b/2 study in melanoma patients to test its ability to augment checkpoint inhibitors such as ipilimumab and nivolumab (REVEAL).
+- Omaveloxolone is being studied in two genetic disorders involving mitochondrial dysfunction: Friedreich’s ataxia (enrollment completed in MOXIe) and mitochondrial myopathies (enrollment underway in MOTOR).
+Omaveloxolone is being studied in a Phase 1b/2 study in melanoma patients to test its ability to augment checkpoint inhibitors such as ipilimumab and nivolumab (REVEAL).

-Additional information on the pharmacology of the AIMs can be found here.
+Additional information on the pharmacology of Nrf2 activators can be found here.

 Beyond our platform technologies and in-licensed compounds, we are constantly working on novel science and have active internal discovery and preclinical programs in a number of significant disease areas.
 In addition to internal discovery, we continue to seek additional opportunities to in-license and collaboratively develop novel technologies from premier academic institutions.
 This operating model of combined internal discovery, in-licensing, and collaborative development guided the founding of Reata, and we continue this strategy today to maintain a pipeline of promising development programs.